If you have been cited for speeding, go here to learn how to fight the ticket.

 1.4.
 Traffic citation process

-When drivers are cited for a traffic violation in Nevada, the officer will give them a court date to appear before the judge and pay the fine.
-If they do not show up to court…or if they do not hire an attorney to appear on their behalf…the judge will issue a Nevada bench warrant for their arrest.
+When drivers are cited for a misdemeanor traffic violation in Nevada, the officer will give them a court date to appear before the judge and pay the fine.
+If they do not show up to court – or if they do not hire an attorney to appear on their behalf – the judge will issue a Nevada bench warrant for their arrest.
 It is very important that defendants hire a Las Vegas traffic ticket lawyer to handle the matter to avoid getting a bench warrant.
 But if defendants do pick up a warrant, an attorney can usually have the warrant removed in as little as a few days.

 Note that when cops pull over drivers, cops are required to arrest them and take them before the magistrate if: (1) the driver refuses to sign or accept a copy of the traffic citation; or (2) the cop has reasonable and probable grounds to believe that the driver will disregard a notice to appear in court.
 (NRS 484A.720)

-The vast majority of misdemeanor traffic violations can be sealed one (1) year after the case ends.
+Misdemeanor traffic convictions can be sealed one (1) year after the case ends.
 However, misdemeanor DUI convictions have a seven (7) year waiting period.
 And felony reckless driving convictions have a five (5) year waiting period.

 Note that defendants can commence the record seal process right away for traffic charges that get dismissed (meaning there is no conviction).
 The record seal procedure can be very complicated and takes several weeks, so it is recommended that defendants retain an attorney to handle the process.